ICBC (Industrial and Commercial Bank of China) Personal Pledged Loan

 Not all comparison portals are what they claim to be—many are nothing more than paid advertising platforms, serving the advertisers that pay them.

 Across markets from the U.S. to Australia, regulators are discovering that these platforms often highlight results based on payment, not on what’s truly best for the borrower or consumer.
-What you see isn’t always an unbiased comparison, but a curated list bought by those who pay the most.
+What you see isn’t always an unbiased comparison but a curated list bought by those who pay the most.
+And thus we built FindTheLoan.com, Singapore’s 1st loan marketplace.
+Instead of teaser rates or applying with multiple lenders one by one, you can reach multiple lenders at once with your actual documents, and they will make a full credit assessment as if you had walked in to them individually, and they will revert with their actual offer.

 While general information, such as miles or points per dollar spent, is easy to research, loan amounts and interest rates are highly personal.
 They change from one borrower to another based on each individual’s credit score & profile.
 That rate they “reviewed” or “compared” for you is actually a teaser rate.
 Here’s how it works in detail.
 They are rates that you may or may not get, and in many countries, regulators are either suing them for clickbaiting consumers or publishing warnings on them.

-But if you are pressed for time, you don’t have to read the article above - here is an image that says it all.
+But if you are pressed for time, you don’t have to read the article above - here is an image that tells you everything you need to know about such sites.

-If you think something doesn’t look right, we invite you to share your thoughts on this LinkedIn post or on our Reddit, TikTok, or Facebook post, if you prefer.
-However, we have tagged a number of MPs on LinkedIn who, during parliament, have asked about matters such as greater consumer protections.
+So we invite you to share your thoughts on this LinkedIn post or on our Reddit, TikTok, or Facebook post, if you prefer.
+However, we have tagged quite a number of members of parliament on LinkedIn who, during parliament, have asked about matters such as greater consumer protections.
 Weighing in there, and as more people share their thoughts there, could finally catch their attention to do something about the industry and better protect borrowers.
 Every comment, repost, or show of support matters — it increases the chances that policymakers take notice and act.

 If you enjoyed this article, we’d love for you to share it with others who might find it valuable.
 Even a quick like or comment here helps trigger the algorithm to reach more people!
 Our goal is to bring you insights that Big Finance doesn't want you to know, but they often get overshadowed by Big Finance's content due to the large budget they have.
 Every share helps amplify our work and reach more readers like you!